Kesin11/CIAnalyzer/README.md

 - Tag

 ## Test report
-Test report is data about test.
+Test report is a data about test.
 If you output test result as JUnit format XML and store to archive, CIAnalyzer can collect from it.

 - Executed date
 - Duration time